eclipseo/rudo/README.md

 # Rudo
-Rudo (rustuser do) allows a system administrator to give certain users (or groups of users) the ability to run some (or all) commands as root while logging all commands and arguments.
-Sudo operates on a per-command basis.
+Rudo "RustUser do" allows a system administrator to give certain users (or groups of users) the ability to run some (or all) commands as root while logging all commands and arguments.
+Rudo operates on a per-command basis.
 It is not a replacement for the shell.

 # Problem